jafaryor/algorithms-and-data-structures/src/data-structures/b-tree/readme.md

 ![b-tree-definition](./images/b-tree-definition.png)

 The simplest B-tree occurs when `t = 2`.
-Every internal node then has either 2,3,or 4 children, and we have a __2-3-4 tree__.
+Every internal node then has either 2, 3, or 4 children, and we have a __2-3-4 tree__.

 If `n ≥ 1`, then for any `n`-key B-tree `T` of height `h` and minimum order `t ≥ 2`, `h ≤ log_t((n + 1) / 2)`